-I am a Senior Economist at the Taxation Unit of the Institut des politiques publiques (IPP) and PhD candidate at the Paris School of Economics (PSE)/Université Paris 1 Panthéon-Sorbonne (ED 465).
+I am a Quantitative Policy Analyst at the European Commission's Joint Research Centre (JRC) in the Competence Centre on Microeconomic Evaluation (CC-ME).
+Previously, I have worked as a Senior Economist at the Taxation Unit of the Institut des politiques publiques (IPP) and as a Consultant to World Bank's Office of the Chief Economist for South Asia.
+I have received a PhD from the Paris School of Economics (PSE)/Université Paris 1 Panthéon-Sorbonne.
 My main research areas are Taxation, Labor Economics, Social Mobility and Public Policy.

 Published Papers & Policy Work